-Two days after it went in her account, checking to see if it had cleared at Northern Bank, the bride-to-be's white day turned black, as she was horrified to see £6,000 had been instantly lifted to pay off her credit card debt elsewhere with the bank.
+Two days after it went in her Northern Bank account, the bride-to-be's white day turned black, as she was horrified to see £6,000 had been lifted to pay off her credit card debt elsewhere with the bank - even though a repayment plan was already in place.

-This was despite a repayment plan already in place.
-His daughter was inconsolable; and for the bank to do this and ruin her wedding day was despicable, he said.
+Peter told us his daughter was inconsolable, adding that for the bank to do this and ruin her wedding day was despicable.

-"We told the bank that credit union officers would sign a statement to say that the money was ours, but still it refused to refund the money," he added.
+"We told the bank that credit union officers would sign a statement to say that the money was ours, but it till refused to refund the money," he added.

 05Play the wedding prioritisation game

 Once you know your budget, the aim’s to work out how much you can actually afford to spend on different areas and prioritise what’s important to YOU.

 Write down all the things you need to spend cash on on a different piece of card – from cakes to cars, rings to registry office fees.
 Always keep in mind that you don't need to stick to convention or have everything you're told you need.